pauloacs/DeepCFD/README.md

 PINN's from: https://github.com/maziarraissi/PINNs
 Check https://maziarraissi.github.io/PINNs/ for explanation.

-Adapting Navier-Stokes application to tensorflow 2.4...
+Adapting Navier-Stokes application to tensorflow 2.4 ---adam optimization working, but some bug with quasi-newton optimization (l-bfgs)